AFSCME: 75 Years of History

 In 1968 sanitation workers made history in Memphis, Tennessee.
 Over a thousand workers went on strike to protest unfair wages, discrimination, and unsafe working conditions that took the lives of...

-Coverage from CBS affiliate WREG in Memphis about the commemoration of the 45th Anniversary of Dr. Martin Luther King Jr.'s work and the 1968 sanitation workers' strike.
+Pres.
+Saunders speaks with Les Smith from WHBQ Fox 13 about the events in Memphis commemorating the 45th anniversary of Dr. Martin Luther King Jr.'s work and the 1968 sanitation...